-Depending upon the value of the item alleged to have been stolen, penalties could range from a fine to probation to a sentence of years in prison.
-At JD Law, we have the experience to defend those who facing misdemeanor or felony theft charges.
-Attorney James N. Dicks, with a background as a former police officer and narcotics investigator, heads up our criminal defense team.
+Most people charged with a theft crime are good people who simply made a mistake, or who are innocent altogether.
+At jD LAW, P.C., we have the experience to defend those facing misdemeanor or felony theft charges.
+Attorney James N. Dicks, a former police officer and narcotics investigator, heads up our criminal defense team.

-Attorney Dicks is a board certified criminal law specialist, a distinction earned by those who have undertaken additional training to enhance their skills and augment their experience.
-We employ those abilities to seek out the best strategy for your defense and have a dedicated desire to provide you with the best defense possible, while zealously protecting your rights.
+Attorney Dicks is a board-certified criminal law specialist, a distinction earned by those who have undertaken additional training to enhance their skills.
+We employ those abilities to seek out the best strategy for your defense and we are dedicated to zealously protecting your rights.